reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 #### Preflight Requests
-In contrast to simple requests, the browser sends preflight requests for operations that intend to change the state of existing resources in the "Cross-Origin server".
-We use the HTTP methods `PUT` and `DELETE` for these operations.
+In contrast to simple requests, the browser sends preflight requests for operations that intend to change anything in the "Cross-Origin server" like an HTTP `PUT` method to update a resource or HTTP `DELETE` for deleting a resource.

-These requests are not considered safe so the web browser first makes sure that cross-origin communication is allowed by first sending a preflight request before sending the actual request.
+These requests are not considered safe so the web browser first makes sure that cross-origin communication is allowed by first sending a preflight request before sending the actual request to the "Cross-Origin server".
 Requests which do not satisfy the criteria for simple request also fall under this category.

-The preflight request is an HTTP `OPTIONS` method which is sent automatically by the browser to the  "Cross-origin server" hosting the resource, to check that the "Cross-origin server" will permit the actual request.
+The preflight request is an HTTP `OPTIONS` method which is sent automatically by the browser to the  "Cross-Origin server", to check that the "Cross-Origin server" will permit the actual request.
 Along with the preflight request, the browser sends the following headers:

+**Access-Control-Request-Method**: This header contains the HTTP method which will be used when the actual request is made.
-**Access-Control-Request-Method**: This is a list of HTTP methods of the request (e.g., `GET`, `POST`, `PUT`, `DELETE`) **Access-Control-Request-Headers**: This is a list of headers that will be sent with the request **Origin**: The origin header that contains the source origin of the request similar to the simple request.
+**Access-Control-Request-Headers**: This is a list of headers that will be sent with the request including any custom headers.
+**Origin**: The origin header that contains the source origin of the request similar to the simple request.

-The actual request to the "Cross-origin server" will not be sent if the result of the `OPTIONS` method is that the request cannot be made.
+The actual request to the "Cross-Origin server" will not be sent if the result of the `OPTIONS` method is that the request cannot be made.

 After the preflight request is complete, the actual `PUT` method with CORS headers is sent.

 #### CORS Requests with Credentials

-In most real-life situations, we need to send CORS requests loaded with some kind of access credentials which could be an `Authorization` header or cookies.
-The default behavior of cross-origin resource requests is for the requests to be passed without any of these credentials.
+In most real-life situations, requests sent to the "Cross-Origin server" need to be loaded with some kind of access credentials which could be an `Authorization` header or cookies.
+The default behavior of CORS requests is for the requests to be passed without any of these credentials.

-If credentials are passed with the request, the browser will not allow access to the response unless the "Cross-origin server" sends a CORS header `Access-Control-Allow-Credentials` with a value of `true`.
+When credentials are passed with the request o the "Cross-Origin server", the browser will not allow access to the response unless the "Cross-origin server" sends a CORS header `Access-Control-Allow-Credentials` with a value of `true`.

 ## Example of Implementing with CORS in Applications

-For observing the CORS requests, let us run two web applications written in Node.Js which will communicate with each other by following the CORS standard:
+For observing the CORS requests, let us run two web applications written in Node.Js which will communicate with each other with the CORS protocol:

 1. For "Cross-Origin server" we will use a web application named [OrderProcessor](https://github.com/thombergs/code-examples/blob/master/cors/orderprocessor/server.js) that will contain a REST API with `GET` and `PUT` methods.
 2. For "Origin server" we will use another web application containing an [HTML page](https://github.com/thombergs/code-examples/blob/master/cors/ecommapp/index.html).
 We will run JavaScript in this HTML page to communicate with the REST APIs in the `OrderProcessor` application which is our "Cross-Origin server".